zivtech/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/SiteBuildBasics.md

 ## Managing Layouts

-It is part of the philosophy of BodilessJS that complex layouts should be created by developers in code, not by content editors in a complex UI,  Nevertheless, there are times when you want to give your ediors some basic control over what components are placed on a page, and how they flow.
+It is part of the philosophy of BodilessJS that complex layouts should be created by developers in code, not by content editors in a complex UI,  Nevertheless, there are times when you want to give your editors some basic control over what components are placed on a page, and how they flow.
 For this, BodilessJS provides a simple, flowContainer-based grid container, and a selector which allows an editor to select and place components within it.
 Refactor the `Gallery` component to use the flowContainer container.

 First create some styled variations of`GalleryTile` with different colored borders.
 Add the following to `Gallery.tsx` just after the line where `asGalleryTile` is defined: